| HomeCareer OptionsCivil AviationHelicopter Pilot |

 All students will be issued Fight Radio telephony Licence Restricted (FRTOL (R)) after they qualify for SPL.
 The test will be conducted at the academy but the licence will be issued by the DGCA after due scrutiny.

-CHPL Students will thereafter need to qualify in Radio Telephony Restricted to Aviation RTR (A) test conducted by the Wireless Planning Cell (WPC) under Ministry of Communications, at different centers in the country every alternate month of the year.
-On passing this test called a Certificate of Proficiency in RTR (A), issued by the WPC, the DGCA issues FRTO license
+CHPL Students will thereafter need to qualify in Radio Telephony Restricted to Aviation RTR (A) test conducted by the Wireless Planning Cell (WPC) under Ministry of Communications, at different centres in the country every alternate month of the year.
+On passing this test called a Certificate of Proficiency in RTR (A), issued by the WPC, the DGCA issues FRTO license.

 Step 3